maestrano/maestrano-ruby/README.md

 ### Making Requests

-Connec!™ detailed API documentation can be found here: http://maestrano.github.io/connec
+Connec!™ REST API documentation can be found here: http://maestrano.github.io/connec

 The Maestrano API provides a built-in client - based on HTTParty - for connecting to Connec!™.
 Things like connection and authentication are automatically managed by the Connec!™ client.